tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 **What happens:**

-- System modules: OpenSSH/UFW, packages, Nginx, Certbot, code-server (system install + user config for ubuntu), PostgreSQL
+- System modules: OpenSSH/UFW, packages, Nginx, Certbot, code-server (three-step setup for ubuntu), PostgreSQL
-- Code-server configured for the specified target user
+- Code-server installed, configured for the specified target user, and service enabled
 - No other user-specific tools installed

 ### Scenario 4: Add Single Module Using Custom Profile